 The Transport Director presented the report, which contained a budget estimate for the Milton Road project, proposed construction and traffic management plans, and a proposal to award the construction contract to Milestone Infrastructure.
-The Joint Assembly was informed that a budget estimate was still being calculated, although it was confirmed that it would be in the region of £23m-£24m.
-Milestone Infrastructure had successfully managed and carried out similar works in and around Cambridge, including the Histon Road and Greenways projects for the GCP, and it was highlighted that the preferred traffic management option would retain two-way traffic flow along Milton Road for the duration of the project.
+The Transport Director noted that the budget estimate had increased from £23.04m to £24m due to widespread inflationary pressures.
+Milestone Infrastructure had successfully managed and carried out similar works in and around Cambridge, including the Histon Road and Greenways projects for the GCP, and it was emphasised that little had changed in the overall design since it had been agreed in 2019 beyond some minor amendments following feedback from the LLF.